Mintbase/templates/bounties/daily_art_battle.md

 # Daily Art Battle

+## Introduction

+At Mintbase, we value innovation and quality, offering rewards up to $2,000 for the development of new templates.

+Mintbase Templates are grab-and-go solutions to effortlessly launch blockchain activations like Minsta for events and AI minter for branding.
+These templates allow any developer to deploy functional applications with a single click, thanks to MintbaseJS and Mintbase GraphQL APIs.
+This bounty tackles a specific community-requested feature so you'll be making direct impact with your work.

+Your submited Mintbase Template should be a user friendly DApp with a seamless end to end user journey.
+The source code should be easy to brand and include instructions for other developers to use it.

 ## Overview

 We are seeking a senior developer to create an innovative Mintbase template that facilitates a daily art battle, leveraging Mintbase technology.
 This template will automate the process of voting for art pieces, minting NFTs for participants, and incentivizing continuous engagement through a unique reward mechanism.
 The concept, titled ""Daily Art Battle"" (DAB), pits two pieces of art (A vs B) against each other, with the community voting for their favorite.
 Winners and participants receive NFT rewards based on the outcome and their participation streak.